 Having expected index of coincidence, you can quickly estimate ciphered text if you suspect that it was produced by one of the "classical" ciphers.
 If the index of coincidence is high and close to the expected IC for the language, then the text probably was encrypted using transposition cipher or simple (monoalphabetic) substitution cipher.
 Otherwise, if the index of coincidence is low and close to the expected IC for random text, then the text probably was encrypted using a polyalphabetic cipher.

 According to Wikipedia,

-The index of coincidence is useful both in the analysis of natural-language plaintext and in the analysis of ciphertext (cryptanalysis).
-Even when only ciphertext is available for testing and plaintext letter identities are disguised, coincidences in ciphertext can be caused by coincidences in the underlying plaintext.
-This technique is used to cryptanalyze the Vigenère cipher, for example.
+The index of coincidence is useful in the analysis of natural-language plaintext and ciphertext analysis (cryptanalysis).
+Even when the only ciphertext is available for testing and plaintext letter identities are disguised, coincidences in the underlying plaintext can cause coincidences in the ciphertext.
+This technique is used to cryptanalysis the Vigenère cipher, for example.
 For a repeating-key polyalphabetic cipher arranged into a matrix, the coincidence rate within each column will usually be highest when the width of the matrix is a multiple of the key length, and this fact can be used to determine the key length, which is the first step in cracking the system.
 Coincidence counting can help determine when two texts are written in the same language using the same alphabet.
 (This technique has been used to examine the purported Bible code).
-The causal coincidence count for such texts will be distinctly higher than the accidental coincidence count for texts in different languages, or texts using different alphabets, or gibberish texts.2
+The causal coincidence count for such texts will be distinctly higher than the accidental coincidence count for texts in different languages or texts using different alphabets or gibberish texts.2